wp-plugins/nextgen-facebook/readme.txt

 * Added support for a multisite Authentication ID default site-wide value (Pro version).

 == Upgrade Notice ==

+= 6.13.2dev1 =

+Added a new lib/config.php library file with config values, added a check for empty width/height values from wp_get_attachment_metadata().

 = 6.13.1 =